Superdityaa/lab-paw/README.md

 ## How To Use This Project?

-- Install composer using command "Composer Install"
+- Install composer using command "composer install"
 - Change directory .env.example to .env
 - Run command "php artisan key:generate"
 - Setup your env